 Jackets with a “mesh-lined yolk” will give you maximum airflow where you need it most while still being able to keep the cold air out.
 This feature is especially helpful in lightweight winter travel jackets that have warm down or synthetic fill that traps the heat.
 Also, jackets made from Merino wool, nylon, and polyester have great degrees of breathability.
 I think you might be able to tell what our favorite fabrics are going to be at this point!

 While traveling, it’s a no-brainer that you want to bring along clothing that can squish down to a reasonable size.
 All the more room for those knick-knacks and souvenirs you’re going to pick up along the way!
-So, finding a travel jacket that is minimalistic when packed down is really important, and there are a few ways that lightweight travel jackets achieve this.
+So, finding a ladies lightweight jacket that is minimalistic when packed down is really important, and there are a few ways that lightweight travel jackets achieve this.

 First, some come with their own compression sacks.
 This will be a small bag that will scrunch down your jacket to its smallest size so you can throw it into the side of your bag or luggage with ease.
 Another way is finding a jacket that packs down into its own pocket.
 This eliminates the concern of losing any accessories but still allows you to ball up the jacket into its tiniest dimensions.
 You can also lay your jacket flat at the bottom of your suitcase and pack your other belongings on top, as long as it’s thin enough.